Jsparrow/jsparrow.github.io/docs/rules/replace-request-mapping-annotation.md

       url: "https://sonarcloud.io/organizations/default/rules?open=java%3AS4488&rule_key=java%3AS4488"

 description:
-    Version 4.3 of the Spring Framework introduced annotations like '@GetMapping' or '@PostMapping' to be used instead of '@RequestMapping' when a certain request method is specified.
-Accordingly, this rule tries to replace annotations.
-For example,  '@RequestMapping(value = "/hello", method = RequestMethod.GET)' can be replaced by '@GetMapping(value = "/hello")'.
+    The Spring Framework 4.3 introduced some composed annotations like '@GetMapping', '@PostMapping', etc, as an alternative of '@RequestMapping(method=...)' for annotating HTTP request handlers.
+Accordingly, this rule replaces the '@RequestMapping' annotations with their equivalent dedicated alternatives, for example, '@RequestMapping(value = "/hello", method = RequestMethod.GET)' is replaced by '@GetMapping(value = "/hello")'.

 tags: ["Java 5", "Spring", "Coding Conventions", "Readability"]
 defaultConfiguration: true
 ---